 To provide outreach activities such as talks, workshops and exhibitions, intended to promote interaction and professional development within the community.

-RESIDENCY COMMITTEE: The 2013-14 Committee consists of: Kerry Barber, Janice Cliff, Curtis Collins, Rian Lougheed-Smith, Rebekah Miller, Matt Sarty, Emma Tius, Meg Walker, and Dan Sokolowski
+2014 - 2015 Residency Committee: Kerry Barber, Ange Bonnici, Janice Cliff, Curtis Collins, Rian Lougheed-Smith, Rebekah Miller, Matt Sarty, Emma Tius, Meg Walker, and Dan Sokolowski